GIXLabs/TECHIN514_W25/Lab1_intro_to_platformio/Lab1_intro_to_platformio.md

 ![https://sigmdel.ca/michel/arrow-up.png](https://sigmdel.ca/michel/arrow-up.png)

 Once a project can be compiled without error, it is possible to upload the firmware to the XIAO.
 This is done by clicking on the **`PlatformIO: Upload`** icon on the status bar which is the right pointing arrow beside the home and compile icons.
-PIO should then reuse the terminal window to show the status of the upload and then to show the serial monitor with the XIAO output, if the upload was successful.
+PlatformIO should then reuse the terminal window to show the status of the upload and then to show the serial monitor with the XIAO output, if the upload was successful.

 ![https://sigmdel.ca/michel/ha/xiao/img/platformio_hello_compile3.jpg](https://sigmdel.ca/michel/ha/xiao/img/platformio_hello_compile3.jpg)

 It may be necessary to manually start the serial monitor.
 The **`PlatformIO: Serial Monitor`** icon is the upward pointing plug on the status bar.
 Once the serial monitor is connected, the "Hello XIAO!" message from the board should be printed every second.
 The blue LED labeled T (for UART TX activity) will flash as the XIAO prints out it's message to the serial port.

-Given the [double duty performed by the USB port of the XIAO](https://sigmdel.ca/michel/ha/xiao/seeeduino_xiao_01_en.html#download_problem), there is a good chance that PIO will fail at a first attempt to upload the firmware.
+Given the [double duty performed by the USB port of the XIAO](https://sigmdel.ca/michel/ha/xiao/seeeduino_xiao_01_en.html#download_problem), there is a good chance that PlatformIO will fail at a first attempt to upload the firmware.

 ![https://sigmdel.ca/michel/ha/xiao/img/platformio_hello_compile4.jpg](https://sigmdel.ca/michel/ha/xiao/img/platformio_hello_compile4.jpg)